 - a.
 Proper disposal of trash includes placing waste materials in the designated dumpster receptacles provided on site.
-Materials such as oil, batteries (no alkaline), ink jet cartridges, cell phones, paint, etc., are considered household hazardous waste and must be disposed of at the Household Hazardous Waste (HHW) facility at the Trans-Jordan Landfill. - During collection hours ensure that tenants and employees do not park vehicles near collection container.
+Materials such as oil, batteries (no alkaline), ink jet cartridges, cell phones, paint, etc., are considered household hazardous waste and must be disposed of at the Household Hazardous Waste (HHW) facility at the Trans-Jordan Landfill. - b.
+During collection hours ensure that tenants and employees do not park vehicles near collection container.

 - a.
-Perform regular inspections of dumpster container for leaks, and have repairs made immediately by responsible party. - b.
-Request/use dumpsters with lids and without drain holes. - c.
+Perform regular inspections of dumpster containers for leaks, and have repairs made immediately by responsible party. - b.
+Request/use trash dumpsters with lids and without drain holes. - c.
 Do not overfill container so that the lid will not close. - d.
 Keep lid on container closed to prevent trash from blowing out or container filling with water.

 a.
 Keep areas around garbage container clean of all garbage and debris.
+(Keep it in the dumpster.)